SteveVu2212/Statistical_Rethinking/Case study/Howell1/Howell1.md

 Assume that a person is shaped like a cylinder.
 The weight of the cylinder is a consequence of the volume of the cylinder.
-The volume of the cylinder is a consequence of growth in the height and width of the cylinder.
+The volume of the cylinder is a consequence of growth in the height and width of the cylinder

 The volume of the cylinder is
 ![](https://github.com/SteveVu2212/Statistical_Rethinking/blob/main/Case%20study/Howell1/Pictures/volume%20cylinder.png)
-While we do not know a person’s radius, we can assume that it is constant proportion of height.
+While we do not know a person’s radius, we can assume that it is constant proportion of height
 ![](https://github.com/SteveVu2212/Statistical_Rethinking/blob/main/Case%20study/Howell1/Pictures/radius%20cylinder.png)
 As weight is some proportion of volume.
 We have a formula below
 ![](https://github.com/SteveVu2212/Statistical_Rethinking/blob/main/Case%20study/Howell1/Pictures/weight%20formula.png)